 This should be a no-brainer, but I’ll say it anyway: Your page title should contain your keyword, but that doesn’t mean it has to be exact (though it can be).

-Additionally, the title must also be interesting enough that people will actually want to click on it!
-A good example of this would be PT from PTMoney.com, who wrote a great post about “making extra money.”
+The title must also be interesting enough that people will want to click on it!
+A good example would be PT from PTMoney.com, who wrote a great post about “making extra money.”
 However, rather than a boring title, like “Make Extra Money,” he titled it “52 Ways to Make Extra Money.”
-Now that is something I would want to read.
+Now, that is something I would want to read.

 5. Put the keyword in your header.

-You can organize most web pages by having a large title at the top, followed by several sub-headers throughout the page (like the sub-headers in this post).
+You can organize most web pages by having a large title at the top and several sub-headers throughout the page (like the sub-headers in this post).

-This organization is helpful not only for people in skimming blog-post articles but also for showing Google exactly what your blog post is about.
-Therefore, be sure to use your exact keyword phrase at least once in your sub-headers.
+This organization is helpful for people who are skimming blog post articles and showing Google exactly what your blog post is about.
+Therefore, use your exact keyword phrase at least once in your subheaders.

 6. Put the keyword in the name and alt-tag of your image.

-Next, if your blog post contains images, you can use those images to cement the idea to Google about your post’s topic.
+Next, if your blog post contains images, you can use those images to cement the idea of your post’s topic to Google.
 There are two ways to do this:

 To change the image name, change the name of the image on your computer before uploading.
-Instead of a file called “2831274.jpg,” you can re-name it something like “small dog toys 1.jpg.”
+Instead of a file called “2831274.jpg,” you can rename it “small dog toys 1.jpg.”

 The “alt tag” is something you designate after you upload the photo to your website.
-Without getting too technical, the alt tag is simply the text that the web browser will show if the photo can’t load for some reason.
+Without getting too technical, the alt tag is simply the text the web browser will show if the image can’t load for some reason.

 7. Use the keyword in the URL and the post.

-Another way Google can determine what your blog post is about is the URL.
+The URL is another way Google can determine what your blog post is about.
 In other words, we’re talking about what comes after the “.com” in your url (or .net, .org, or whatever you use).
-For example, which of the following URLs do you think Google will like better when deciding whether or not to show a certain page?
+For example, which URLs do you think Google will like better when deciding whether or not to show a certain page?

 8. Insert internal links.

-If you aren’t talking about your best content, why should anyone else care?
-For this reason, your best SEO content must be linked to internally by other pages on your website.
+Why should anyone else care if you aren’t talking about your best content?
+For this reason, your best SEO content must be linked internally to other pages on your website.

 Yes, this means you may need to go back and edit some older posts to include links to the new, incredible content.